bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

-# Assessing your Testing Fu
+# Testing Sprint Challenge

-## Keep Calm!
-Test On!

-- Now that you're familiar with the concepts of testing, your goal is to write tests for an API that is already in production.
-(This happens a lot :))
-- Answers to your written questions should be recorded in _ANSWERS.md_
-- This is to be worked on **alone**, but you can _reference_ code from lectures and past projects, or you can go online to read documentation or search for answers.
-Please refrain from copying and pasting any of your answers.
-Try and understand the question and put your responses in your own words.
-Be as thorough as possible when explaining something.

-## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
-1. What is the point of `Test Driven Development`?
-What do you think about this approach?
-1. What are `mocks`?
-What are a good use case for them?
-1. Mention three types of tests.
+For this project you will use TDD to create a simple Web API using Node.js and Express.
+The basic requirements for the endpoints are listed below.
+Create any files and folders you need to finish the project, you have complete freedom to structure your solution to make it easier to test and extend in the future.

+## Assignments

+- Open the `Review.md` file and answer the questions inside.
+- Use `Test Driven Development` to create a RESTful API using Node.js and Express to create and list _games_. **Data can be stored in memory.
+Use a simple JS array**.
+No need to keep track of incrementing `id`s for this project's MVP, that is part of the Stretch Problem.

-## Download Project and Install Dependencies
+### Download Project and Install Dependencies

 1.  fork and clone this repository.
 1.  **CD into the folder** where you downloaded the repository.
 1.  run `yarn` or `npm i` to download all dependencies.
 1.  type `yarn test` or `npm test` to run the tests.
 The `test` script is already configured.

-## Assignment

-For this project you will use `Test Driven Development` to create a RESTful API using Node.js and Express that publishes a set of endpoints to manage a _games_. **Data can be stored in memory.
-Use a simple JS array**.
-No need to keep track of incrementing `id`s for this project.

-## Requirements
+### Requirements

 1.  use `jest` and `supertest` to write the tests.
 1. Write the **tests BEFORE** writing the route handlers.
-1. Your API must be able to **create** and **get** `games`.
+1. Your API must be have `POST` and `GET` endpoints for `/games`.
-1. Write a minimum of two tests per route handler.
+1. Write a **minimum** of two tests per endpoint.

-### Write tests for the "POST" method
+#### POST /games

 - The `POST /games` endpoint should take in an object that looks like this